Jungle Survival Training Itinerary 8 Days / 7 Nights

 Day 4

-NOTE: During jungle survival training we try to choose a location where we will not disturb wildlife.
-Additionally, the movements and noise we create during the training will keep wildlife at some distance.
+• NOTE: We choose a site for camping where we will not disturb wildlife.
+Also the movements and noise we create while camping will keep wildlife at some distance.
 So, while this is a great adventure in the Amazon wilderness, it is not the best wildlife viewing option.

 Day 5-6